Getting Enough Fiber on a Low-Carb DietArticle posted in: Diet & Nutrition

 - Fill up on high-fiber Healthy Fats like avocado and coconut (which is present in the meat, milk and water).
 Cook with them in your recipes, add them to smoothies and mix them into salad dressings and soups.

-- If you’re on our keto friendly plan, we recommend extremely limiting fruit due to the amount of carbohydrates and sugar.
+- If you’re on our standard plan, we recommend extremely limiting fruit due to the amount of carbohydrates and sugar.
 However, if you’d like to enjoy a small amount of fruit, choose options that are lower in carbs and higher in fiber.
 According to Healthline, berries tend to be relatively low in sugar.
 Count berries toward your allowed daily Extras and keep your net carbs limited to 50 grams or less each day.

 Just remember; where there’s fiber, there must be plenty of water.
 Fiber can’t pass through the body unless it has water to guide it along, says FamilyDoctor.org.
 On the South Beach Diet, we recommend drinking half your body weight in ounces of fluid each day.